RNIB-MediaAndCulture/Gaming_Devkit/Devkit.md

 Flickering and strobe lights can be encountered within game environments and consist of rapid patterned changes of colour and from bright all white to no light being emitted.
 They have been used in wide range of games that are either set in a space themed horror/thriller or other light ambience in intense game locations.
 Flickering and strobe lights need to have options that disable the lighting effect and any epilepsy inducing light effects should be disabled on default in the game settings and only be available if enabled by the user.

-### 8.10	Standardising the experience across all screens
+### 8.10	Accessibility from the start
 From the very first onboarding elements, accessibility features such as narration should be present to allow players to set up the game as they desire, without the need for additional assistance.
 This includes elements such as brightness sliders or screen calibration, which normally appear before any accessibility settings are shown.
 As demonstrated by God Of War Ragnarök, a voiced prompt could guide the user how to enable narration functionality during set-up.

-Examples: The Last Of Us Parts I and II, Gears 5 Horde and Escape modes
+This has been done well in The Last Of Us Parts I and II and Gears 5 in Horde and Escape modes.

 ## 9	In-game navigation
 Games that allow players to explore at will can be hard to navigate for players who cannot see the offered paths easily (or at all).
 Though some games can allow players to move through the world by pressing a button and have the camera turn, there are also other ways to make this work, including audio cues (see below).
 Enabling players to roam freely in an open world while still being able to follow both main and side quests is a difficult balance and, at the time of writing this advice, one that has not been achieved to our knowledge.
 Players will need to be able to select which quest to pursue and the game will need to communicate path markers and quest items appropriately, including ‘hidden’ or discoverable items where the player must find the location themselves.
 Maps should be made as accessible as possible using contrast, magnification and potentially simplification or colour coding.
 If a map window tells you information about that region such as which quests and quest objects are available in that region, then this should be read out.